Whether you’re heading out on a weekend getaway or are sketching out plans for a future dream vacation, knowing what to

 To simplify the process and make sure you don’t forget any essentials, use this handy travel checklist.
 While you’ll need to pack differently for a winter weekend trip versus a longer summer road trip, this basic packing list will get you started.

-To choose the right bag, think about your travel style, where you’re going and how much you plan to bring with you.
+To choose the right luggage, think about your travel style, where you’re going and how much you plan to bring with you.
 Your options include:

 - Rolling suitcase: Breeze along without breaking a sweat.

 - Duffle bag: Great for tossing into the trunk on a road trip.

 - Backpack: Cover rough terrain or climb lots of stairs while distributing the load evenly on your back.
 Some big packs have detachable daypacks.